jegor377/pxo/README.md

 * PIXEL: Alias for BYTE[4], where each BYTE represent a channel from RGBA format.

 ## Introduction
 The format is based on ASE file format specification, but with changes (signature and version instead of magic number, diffrent data types, etc...).
-The color depth is always static - 32 bit, and images are always compressed with zstandard.
+The color depth is always static - 32 bit, and images are always compressed with ZStandard.

 ## Header